Key takeaways

 Common side effects of Lomotil vs. Imodium

 The most common side effect associated with Imodium is constipation.
-Other common side effects include dizziness, nausea, and abdominal or stomach cramps.
+Other common side effects include dizziness, nausea, and abdominal cramps, according to StatPearls.

-In higher doses, serious side effects of Lomotil and Imodium could include severe drowsiness, hallucinations, and lethargy.
-Serious side effects like slowed breathing (respiratory depression) can also occur with toxic doses.
+In higher doses, serious side effects of Lomotil could include severe drowsiness, hallucinations, lethargy, and slowed breathing (respiratory depression).
+Serious side effects of Imodium can include irregular heart rhythms, toxic megacolon, fainting, and severe skin reactions.

 Drug interactions of Lomotil vs. Imodium